Chumb: 1971 War

-The Pakistan Army made another attempt to capture this strategically important area and invaded Chammb on the same principles as it invaded in 1965.
+The Pakistan Army made another attempt to capture this strategically important area and invaded Chamb on the same principles as it invaded in 1965.
 The reason behind this plan was to deter Indians from attacking the crucial north–south line of communications passing via Gujrat.
 The fighting around Chamb was intensely fierce and took a toll on both the advancing Pakistani troops and the Indian regiments.
-On 9 December 1971, the first Pakistani troops entered the surrounding area around Chammb under the personal supervision of Maj General Iftikhar Khan Janjua.
+On 9 December 1971, the first Pakistani troops entered the surrounding area around Chumb under the personal supervision of Maj General Iftikhar Khan Janjua.